How to Clean a Whirlpool Dishwasher

 dirty inside of a dishwasher filter

-As my daughter used to say when she was little, "pea yuck."
 I bet you had no idea this was even there - much less how nasty it was!
 Rest assured, it's simple to clean.
 (And important to clean - this will allow your dishwasher to drain more efficiently.)

 cleaned inside of a dishwasher filter

 Just use a little bit of dish soap and a small scrub brush to get in there and dislodge any deposits and dirt.
 An old toothbrush might also help get into the nooks and crannies.
-Give it a good rinse with hot water and *important* place it back in the dishwasher before moving on.

-Step 4: Break Out the Baking Soda and Vinegar
+Step 4: Break out the baking soda and vinegar.

 spray bottle of vinegar and baking soda in a canister

-If you've read any of the other Cleaning 101 series posts, the fact that I use vinegar and baking soda to do this deep clean will be no surprise to you.
-They are simply the most useful cleaning ingredients out there!
 I also love that they are non-toxic, especially in an area where my family's dishes will go.
-You can go buy a speciality dishwasher cleaner (like affresh) if you'd like, but I've found that these two cleaners work just fine...and you probably already have them!
+You can go buy a specialty dishwasher cleaner (like Affresh) if you'd like, but I've found that these two cleaners work just fine...and you probably already have them!

-In this tutorial on how to clean a dishwasher, I like using vinegar and baking soda for their smell-busting properties.
+I like using vinegar and baking soda for their smell-busting properties.
 This combo is great for getting rid of smelly odors in the dishwasher (usually caused by mold, mildew, and hard water buildup).

 baking soda sprinkled in the bottom of a dishwasher